By the end of this section, you will be able to do the following:

 [OL]It should be noted and possibly mentioned that a scientist, as mentioned in this section, does not necessarily mean a trained scientist.
 It could be anyone using methods of science.

 Scientists often plan and carry out investigations to answer questions about the universe around us.
+These investigations may lead to natural laws.
 Such laws are intrinsic to the universe, meaning that humans did not create them and cannot change them.
 We can only discover and understand them.
 Their discovery is a very human endeavor, with all the elements of mystery, imagination, struggle, triumph, and disappointment inherent in any creative effort.
 The cornerstone of discovering natural laws is observation.
 Science must describe the universe as it is, not as we imagine or wish it to be.

 We all are curious to some extent.
 We look around, make generalizations, and try to understand what we see.
 For example, we look up and wonder whether one type of cloud signals an oncoming storm.
 As we become serious about exploring nature, we become more organized and formal in collecting and analyzing data.
 We attempt greater precision, perform controlled experiments (if we can), and write down ideas about how data may be organized.
 We then formulate models, theories, and laws based on the data we have collected, and communicate those results with others.
 This, in a nutshell, describes the scientific method that scientists employ to decide scientific issues on the basis of evidence from observation and experiment.